Q. When I try the Realistic 3-D my web browser shows a blank window, or says WebGL is not supported.

 such as Apple Safari on macOS requires WebGL to be explicitly enabled, thus we recommend using either

 Firefox or Google Chrome since there is no need to explicitely enable WebGL in these browsers, but

 if Safari is your only available browser you might want to try the following to enable WebGL:

-	In OSX 10.8 and earlier, check the Developer menu button in Preferences->Advanced, then click the
+In macOS 10.8 and earlier, check the Developer menu button in Preferences->Advanced, then click the

 "WebGL" choice in the Developer menu at the top of the screen.
-In Safari on OSX 10.9 or later,
+In Safari on macOS 10.9 or later,

 the WebGL button is in Preferences under the Security Menu.